-This module (PRJ6WBL) is for Apprenticeship Scheme students only, and requires students to demonstrate the relationship between relevant knowledge, skills and techniques acquired through the programme and the study of professional practice as derived from the workplace.
-Students need to demonstrate and communicate the details of the experience gained, together with an in depth consideration, mapping of the competency requirements and the ethical conduct needed for seeking professional body membership.
+This module (PRJ6PLW) is for Apprenticeship Scheme students only, and requires students to demonstrate the relationship between relevant knowledge, skills and techniques acquired through the programme and the study of professional practice as derived from the workplace.
+Students need to demonstrate and communicate the details of the experience gained, together with an in-depth consideration, mapping of the competency requirements and the ethical conduct needed for seeking professional body membership.

 Further, to build on that experience to develop specific research skills and techniques so that professional practice issues can be interrogated and independent areas of insight can be produced from combining practice and research.

-All students undertaking this module will be required to arrange an approved Mentor (who will be internal or external to the workplace) and be in relevant employment whilst they are undertaking their studies.
+All students undertaking this module will be required to arrange an approved Supervisor (who will be internal or external to the workplace) whilst they are undertaking their studies.